 IIT Delhi, Micron tie up to power next-gen semiconductor research

-Researchers will work on electronic materials and use AI-powered neural models to predict and prevent fatigue and fracture in copper-based electronic components
+Aims to strengthen the link between academic research and real-world industrial needs, especially in the fast-evolving semiconductor sector

-New Delhi: The Indian Institute of Technology-Delhi (IIT-Delhi) on Tuesday announced that it has partnered with Micron Technology, Inc. to promote advanced research in electronic materials and artificial intelligence (AI)-driven modelling.
+The Indian Institute of Technology-Delhi (IIT-Delhi) announced that it has partnered with Micron Technology, Inc. to promote advanced research in electronic materials and artificial intelligence (AI)-driven modelling.

 Researchers will work on electronic materials and use AI-powered neural models to predict and prevent fatigue and fracture in copper-based electronic components.